 HOW TO MAKE A MONSTER – The Art and Technology of Animatronics

 Between 2005 – 2016 John Cox’s Creature Workshop, in association with their touring company, Creatures on Tour, toured this blockbuster interactive exhibition in the USA and Canada twice, including one of the Top 10 Museums in the USA: St Louis Science Centre, opening the NEW Spark!
 Science Centre in Calgary, Canada, and being the #1 exhibition ever shown at Anaheim Muzeo, California.
-It toured New Zealand twice and has shown in all major cities and a number of major regional venues within Australia.
+It toured New Zealand twice and has shown in most major cities and a number of major regional venues within Australia.
 The grand finale was taking part in the ‘Bestiale’ exhibition at the National Museo de Cinema, Italy.
-‘How to Make a Monster’ has hosted more almost 1 million visitors.
+‘How to Make a Monster’ has hosted almost 1 million visitors.

 ‘How to Make a Monster – the art and technology of animatronics’ is a fascinating ‘behind the scenes’ exhibition that explores the skills and processes involved in bringing a creature from the written page to the silver screen.